grimme-lab/xtb_docs/source/sp.rst

    f_{0}(r) = 0.5(\rho_{N+1}(r)-\rho_{N-1}(r))

-.. note::   As the Fukui indexes depend on occupation numbers and population analysis <LINK ZU POPULATIONSANALYSE JEROEN>, they
+.. note::   As the Fukui indexes depend on occupation numbers and population analysis (see :ref:`properties`), they
             are sensitive toward basis set changes.
 Therefore Fukui indexes should not be recognized as absolute numbers but as
             relative parameters in the same system.